 I would be delighted to see my work on screen, but this is something I have no control over.
 Seeing my work in print has been a dream come true for me, so having it adapted to TV or movie format would be icing on the cake.
 To date, film / TV rights have not been purchased for my series, but if that changes, I’ll be sure to let everyone know.

-When will the Night Huntress series with Cat and Bones end?
+What is the last Night Huntress book with Cat and Bones as the main characters?

 Up From The Grave is the final Night Huntress book.
 You will still see Cat and Bones pop up from time to time as side characters in the Night Prince and Night Rebel spinoff series, though, and you can read a book-length collection of deleted scenes and alternate versions of Cat and Bones’s story in the Outtakes From The Grave anthology.
 More details on that here.
 For a lengthy explanation of why I ended the Night Huntress series at book seven instead of eight or nine, go here.

 What are the “Night Huntress World” books you mention?